bhashettypreethi/Author-Page/README.md

 ## 2: Build & Deploy Webpage

 1. Install dependencies.
-Run `npm install`
+Run `npm install` (Make sure you are inside `Krikey/my-react-app` directory).
+2. Run the command `npm run build` to build the project which creates a build folder containing the optimized production build.
+3. Run the command `npm run dev` to start client and server scripts.
+Client renders on port 3000, server on port 4000.
-2. Make sure there are no other processes running on port `3000` and `4000`.
+4. Make sure there are no other processes running on port `3000` and `4000`.

     - If you encounter an error saying some process is already running on the above ports run